brunocfnba/linear-regression-tensorflow/README.md

 8. After training we print the values for W and b and imediately test our model by providing a value to view its result.
 You can provide any value here.
 >If you take a look at the values of y (the correct ones) you see that the correct values for W and b are -1.0 and 1.0 respectively and when you check the model printed values for them they are basically the same (assuming we are rounding up).

+### Running tensorboard to view the graph

+To view the generated TensorFlow graph in Tensorboard, you need first save the graph.

+1. Uncomment line 30, replace the path to the place you want to save the graph file and run the code again.

+2. In your terminal run `# tensorboard --logdir "<the path where the file should be saved without filename>"`

+3. Tensorboard will show a URL and port so you just need to access from your web browser.
+>If the URL does not work, try using 'localhost' instead.